herbertyoung/Dialog.js/README.md

     </div>
 </div>
 ```

 How to show this popup window?
-You can just using "data-*" attributes to show yours.
+You can just using `data-*` attributes to show yours.

+The `data-toggle="pop"` attribute means that show a pop up window.

+The `data-target="#popDemo"` attribute means that which pop up window will be shown.
 ```html
 <button data-toggle="pop" data-target="#popDemo">show customized popup</button>
 ```

-You can also customize your close button to hide you popup window by using a "data-*" attribute like:
+You can also customize your close button to hide you popup window using the `data-action="close"` attribute.
 ```html
 <div data-action="close">close</div>
 ```